-Naked and self conscious, Eku was relieved-and a bit proud-that hair had finally grown around his penis.
+Naked and self conscious, Eku was relieved-and a bit proud-that a good amount of hair had finally grown around his penis.

 Managed to quickly find his loincloth and tie it around his waist as they waited, looking tall and muscular like their father, and painfully polite.